Kids Free October in San Diego: Deals at the Zoo, Legoland, Seaworld, Etc

 Flight simulators, Apollo Command Modules, historic and military aircraft—what's not to love?
 And during October up to 2 kids get free admission with each adult.

 Get the complete California experience at this renowned surf school at sunny La Jolla Shores Beach.
-Your mini-me can hang ten for free with the purchase of one adult or child admission.
+Your mini-me can hang ten for free (age 12 and under) with the purchase of one adult or child admission.
 Note: This offer only includes private lessons and group classes.
 Clinics and camps require a separate fee.

-Three kids can ride along free with every full-fare paid adult on whale watching cruises all month long.
+Six kids can ride along free with every full-fare paid adult on 1 or 2 hour cruises all month long.
 These voyages always have a naturalist on board from San Diego's Birch Aquarium at Scripps.
 Trips leave twice daily.

 Photo courtesy of Birch Aquarium